-&lt;sup>2 The Research Assessment Exercise: an initiative by the UK government to ensure that all research funding of whatever kind ends up in Oxbridge.
+2 The Research Assessment Exercise: an initiative by the UK government to ensure that all research funding of whatever kind ends up in Oxbridge.

-&lt;sup>3 Of course, I myself have no such problems.
+3 Of course, I myself have no such problems.
 The few visitors allowed into my sanctum sanctorum will be familiar with the tall pile of handwritten articles sitting on my desk.
 As each new article is completed, it is carefully placed on the pile.
 Occasionally, a representative of some journal arrives, removes the article from the top of the pile and takes it away for immediate publication.
 It is only unfortunate that, as I produce articles faster than they can be published, the papers tend to appear in the wrong order.

-&lt;sup>4 But see, for example, [2].
+But see, for example, [2].